Last updated on .

 David’s Harp

 David’s Harp is located at Kfar Nahum National Park.
-On my second trip to Israel in November 2022, we stopped there for lunch before visiting the Church of the Holy Apostles.
+On my second trip to Israel, we stopped there for lunch before visiting the Church of the Holy Apostles.

 David’s Harp